Introduction: Towards a Systematic Approach to Performance Analysis

 Conclusion: A Unified Approach to HPC Performance

 This unified approach streamlines the entire workflow.
-Whether you prefer the interactive analysis of the graphical user interface or the automated power of the command line, you are now equipped with an even more effective means to evaluate and optimize your parallel applications.
+Whether you prefer the interactive analysis of the graphical user interface or the automated power of the command line, you are now equipped with an even more effective means to evaluate your parallel applications.

 -- Pavel Saviakou (JSC)